Hive (film)

-Hive (Albanian: Zgjoi) is a 2021 Kosovan drama film written and directed by Blerta Basholli in her directorial debut.
+Hive (Albanian: Zgjoi) is a 2021 drama film written and directed by Blerta Basholli in her directorial debut.
 The film stars Yllka Gashi, Çun Lajçi and Aurita Agushi.
 It premiered at the 2021 Sundance Film Festival on January 31, 2021 and became the first film in Sundance history to win all three main awards – the Grand Jury Prize, the Audience Award and the Directing Award – in the World Cinema Dramatic Competition.
 It was selected as the Kosovan entry for the Best International Feature Film at the 94th Academy Awards.
+Ultimately, it was not nominated.

 Premise

-The movie is based on the true story of a woman, Fahrije, who goes against misogynistic societal expectations to become an entrepreneur after her husband went missing during the 1998-1999 Kosovo War.
+The movie is based on the true story of a woman, Fahrije, who goes against misogynistic societal expectations to become an entrepreneur after her husband went missing during the 1998–1999 Kosovo War.
 She starts selling her own ajvar and honey, recruiting other women in the process.

 Fahrije’s husband has been missing since the war in Kosovo, and along with their grief, her family is struggling financially.
 In order to provide for them she launches a small agricultural business, but in the traditional patriarchal village where she lives, her ambition and efforts to empower herself and other women are not seen as positive things.
 She struggles not only to keep her family afloat but also against a hostile community who is rooting for her to fail.